-- Determines if the requested payments are reasonable and if the application will move forward. - Submits a Referral for Kinship Guardianship Negotiation and the Application for Kinship Guardianship Assistance with supporting documentation to the negotiator. - If necessary, executes the VEMAT no later than the 30th day after receiving the application, and submits a copy of the VEMAT to the negotiator. - Gathers all necessary documentation to support the youth's needs and available community resources, and submits this information to the negotiator no later than the 30th day after receiving the application. - In conjunction with the negotiator, schedules the negotiation date and time with the family, if applicable. - Retains a copy of the Report of Kinship Guardianship Assistance Negotiation in the supporting case record. - Obtains the family and LCPA signatures, if applicable, and signs the negotiated Kinship Guardianship Assistance Agreement. - Provides the negotiator a copy of the signed Kinship Guardianship Assistance Agreement within ten (10) calendar days of obtaining all signatures. - Updates the automated system (OASIS) with kinship guardianship assistance financial information within five (5) calendar days from the signing of a Kinship Guardianship Assistance Agreement or addendum. - Within five (5) calendar days of receipt of the order transferring custody to the relative, updates the automated system (OASIS) and supporting kinship guardianship assistance case record. - Prepares the Family Services Summary of Facts for the Appeals Officer if the family appeals decisions related to kinship guardianship assistance (including negotiations). - Issues payments per the terms of the negotiated Kinship Guardianship Assistance Agreement. - Reports expenditures in LASER.
+- The LDSS will submit any additional documentation requested by the Assistance Negotiator within seven calendar days of the request. - In conjunction with the negotiator, schedules the negotiation date and time with the family, if applicable. - Retains a copy of the Report of Kinship Guardianship Assistance Negotiation in the supporting case record. - Obtains the family and LCPA signatures, if applicable, and signs the negotiated Kinship Guardianship Assistance Agreement. - Provides the negotiator a copy of the signed Kinship Guardianship Assistance Agreement within ten (10) calendar days of obtaining all signatures. - Updates the automated system (OASIS) with kinship guardianship assistance financial information within five (5) calendar days from the signing of a Kinship Guardianship Assistance Agreement or addendum. - Within five (5) calendar days of receipt of the order transferring custody to the relative, updates the automated system (OASIS) and supporting kinship guardianship assistance case record. - Prepares the Family Services Summary of Facts for the Appeals Officer if the family appeals decisions related to kinship guardianship assistance (including negotiations). - Issues payments per the terms of the negotiated Kinship Guardianship Assistance Agreement. - Reports expenditures in LASER.